kizniche/Mycodo/mycodo-manual.rst

 The term duty cycle describes the proportion of 'on' time to the regular interval or 'period' of time; a low duty cycle corresponds to low power, because the power is off for most of the time.
-Duty cycle is expressed in percent, 100% being fully on.
+Duty cycle is expressed in percent, with 0% being always off, 50% being off for half of the time and on for half of the time, and 100% being always on.

-PWM pins can be set up on the ``Setup -> Output``\ \` page, then it may be used by a PWM PID Controller.

 PWM (GPIO) Options
 ------------------